auberonedu/centroid-finder/notes.md

 6. A variable of type `ColorDistanceFinder` called *distanceFinder* creates and stores a new instance of `EuclideanColorDistance`.
 7. A variable of type `ImageBinarizer` called *binarizer* creates a new instance of `DistanceImageBinarizer` with the *distanceFinder*, *targetColor*, and *threshold* passed into the instance.
 8. A variable of type `int[][]` called *binaryArray* stores the binary array output of *inputImage* using `toBinaryArray` from *binarizer*.
 9. A variable of type `ImageBinarizer` called *binaryImage* stores the buffered image of *binaryArray* using `toBufferedImage` from *binarizer*.
 A try-catch block is then used to validate if *binaryImage* can be written to a png called *binarized.png* using `ImagoIO.write`.
 If it can't be completed, an error message is printed to the console.
-The exception is printed using `printStackTrace()` (Built-in java.lang.Throwable method that prints the throwable and its backtrace to the standard error stream), and the method returns.
+The exception is printed using `printStackTrace()`, and the method returns.
+10. A variable of type `ImageGroupFInder` called *groupFinder* creates and stores a new instance of `BinarizingImageGroupFinder` with *binarizer* and a new instance of `DfsBinaryGroupFinder` passed in.
+11. A variable of type `List<Group>` called *groups* stores the found connected groups of *inputImage* using `findConnectedGroups` from *groupFinder*.
+12. A try-catch block is used to write the groups information to a CSV file called `groups.csv`.
+A try-catch contains a `PrintWriter` called *writer* which is set to write to `groups.csv`.
+Inside of the try block a for loop of type `Group` loops over each *group* in *groups*. *Writer* then prints to the file using `toCsvRow` and a success statement is printed to the console.
+If it can't be completed, an error message is printed to the console.
+The exception is printed using `printStackTrace()`, and the method returns.